cogitor/cogitor.github.io/about.md

 ---
-title: Who am I?
+title: About Emil Varga
-description: About Emil Varga
+description: Who am I?
+I'm a lead software engineer at Zalando in Berlin, Germany.
+I enjoy learning, building things and sharing what I've learned in the process.
 sitemap:
-  lastmod: 2022-03-03
+  lastmod: 2022-03-06
   priority: 1.0
   changefreq: 'monthly'
 ---
-# {{ page.title }}
+# Who am I?
 I'm a lead software engineer at [Zalando](https://www.zalando.de/) in Berlin, Germany.
 Before Germany, I have lived and worked in Ireland for the better part of a decade.
 I enjoy learning, building things and sharing what I've learned in the process.

 <!--break-->